Emily3403/OperatingSystem/README.md

 Note that this Operating system is currently in unstable alpha.
 Anything may or may not work.

+## Cloning the repository

-In order to clone this repository you will need to install `git-lfs`.
-Install it with your favorite package manager.
+Since you'll have to clone a > 100 MiB compiler you need `git-lfs`.

+Get it with
+- `sudo pacman -S git-lfs`
+- `sudo dnf install git-lfs`
+- `sudo apt install git-lfs`
+...

+Now you will be able to clone.

 ## Running with QEMU